-- (i) Have a role in the project implementation (also known as 'implementing agencies'); - (ii) are impacted or likely to be impacted directly or indirectly, positively or adversely, by the Project (also known as 'affected parties'); and

-(iii) May have an interest in the Project ('interested parties').
-They include individuals or groups whose interests may be affected by the Project and who have the potential to influence the Project outcomes in any way.
+- (i) Have a role in the project implementation (also known as 'implementing agencies'); - (ii) are impacted or likely to be impacted directly or indirectly, positively or adversely, by the Project (also known as 'affected parties'); and any other parties that have an interest in the Project ('interested parties').
+They include students, faculty members, administrators, or university support staff. - (iii) individuals, institutions or groups whose interests may be affected by the Project and who have the potential to influence the Project outcomes in any way.

-3.1 Stakeholder Categorization
+3.1 Stakeholder Categorization and Classification

-For the purposes of effective and tailored engagement, the stakeholders of SPESSE can be divided into three core categories:
+For the purposes of effective and tailored engagement, the stakeholders of SPESSE can be further classified into four definitive categories/classifications: